 - A CT scan or an arteriogram to look for any injuries to your blood vessels.

 If you have a PCL injury, you may need:

 - Crutches to walk until the swelling and pain get better

 - A brace to support and stabilize your knee

 - Physical therapy to help improve joint motion and leg strength

 - Surgery to rebuild the PCL and possibly other tissues in the knee

-If you have a severe injury, such as a knee dislocation, you will need knee surgery to repair the joint.
+If you have a severe injury, such as a knee dislocation when more than one ligament is torn, you will need knee surgery to repair the joint.
 For milder injuries, you may not need surgery.
-A lot of people can live and function normally with a torn PCL.
+A lot of people can live and function normally with only a torn PCL.
 However, if you are younger, having a torn PCL and instability of your knee may lead to arthritis as you age.
 Talk with your doctor about the best treatment for you.